GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 Please excuse our dirty laundry.
 You are seeing this page so that links are not broken.

-A technical error has causeed this article to be pulbished before it was clear which version of Chrome Flexbox `gap` is shipping in.
+A technical error has caused this article to be published before it was clear which version of Chrome Flexbox `gap` is shipping in.
 We expect it to land sometime in the next few versions of Chrome.
 Watch this space for details.
 {% endBanner %}